https://invisible-island.net/ncurses/man/

 When keypad is first enabled, ncurses loads the key definitions for the

-current terminal description.
-If the terminal description includes
+current terminal type description.
+If that description includes

 extended string capabilities, for example, by using the -x option of